ObolNetwork/kurtosis-charon/README.md

 * VC instances logs do not contain any critical errors.
 * In Grafana watch for the well-known health conditions, such as progressing Duties, BN errors, VC errors, consensus rounds, timeouts, etc.

-If, after at least two epochs you did not observe any critical events, you can consider the DV is executed *successfully*.
+If, after at least 15 minutes you do not observe any critical events, you can consider the DV is executed *successfully*.